MaksimLozovskii/AI-IMAGE-RANKER/README.md

 | Python | https://www.python.org/downloads/ | https://www.youtube.com/watch?v=i-MuSAwgwCU | ![alt text](https://github.com/MaksimLozovskii/QLabHumanProgram/blob/md-img/python-icon.png) |

-# Ticket lifecycle or how to start a ticket
+# Human instruction lifecycle

-Head over to the issues tab of the repository, and have a look over the tickets, when choosing a ticket, make sure to take into account the following:
+Head over to the issues tab of the repository, and have a look over the issues, when choosing a ticket, make sure to take into account the following:
 - **Is the ticket complete?** The tickets with a green cicrle beside them are not yet complete
 - **Can I start this ticket?** You will see a user's avatar beside the ticket if it is assigned to someone else, you cannot assign yourself to a ticket without permission if it has already been started
 - **At what stage is this ticket?** There are 7 labels resembling progress at the moment: